GMLC-TDC/MATPOWER-wrapper/ReadMe.md

 ****************************************

 This repository contains the necessary code in order to simulate Transmission systems that can be used for Co-Simulation with HELICS.
 This work uses MATPOWER explained below.

+**\[DEVELOPERS NOTE\} This repository is based on an older version of HELICS.
+It is not currently under development, recent interactions between MATPOWER and HELICS would typically use the HELICS matlab interface and interact more directly rather than compiling a library for interacting with HELICS and matlab.
+This code is made available as an example and for future reference if the effort is revived in the future. **

 ## MATPOWER ##

 MATPOWER is a package of MATLAB M-files for solving power flow and optimal power flow problems.
 To download the package in its latest version or previous ones follow this [link][link2MATPOWER].
-The main documentation can be found [here][link2MATPOWERMan] [1], while a short description of its functionality is presented in this [paper][link2MATPOWERpaper] [2].
+The main documentation can be found [here][link2MATPOWERMan] \[1\], while a short description of its functionality is presented in this [paper][link2MATPOWERpaper] \[2\].

 The main 3 steps of running a MATPOWER simulation are:
 <ol>